 The longer and larger a system grows the harder it is to change its foundations.

-Users invests time and resources into many different ways of using a system.
-The larger a system gets any change has higher probability of impacting more people.
+This happens because users invest time and resources into many different ways of using a system.
+As a system grows larger, any change becomes more likely to impact more people.

 Examples